celuk/synopsys-flow/README.md

 make show 11
 ```

+**Note:** After showing the blocks you can immediately run Live ICV by pressing the icon in GUI without bothering to set options again.

 Following command removes 5th block and the blocks after (5-6-7-...), then runs the steps 5 and 6 and shows latest(6th) block without gui:
 ```bash
 make remove 5 s5 s6 show_cli